reduxjs/redux-devtools/README.md

 Try clicking on actions in the log, or changing some code inside `examples/counter/reducers/counter`.
 For fun, you can also open `http://localhost:3000/?debug_session=123`, click around, and then refresh.

+Oh, and you can do this with the TodoMVC example as well.